shysolocup/pender/README.md

-# Promise Payloads
+# Promise Pender
 JavaScript package for promises that stops pending data from getting called upon until it is awaited<br>
-Payloading reduces hang when getting large amounts of data
+Pending data reduces hang when getting large amounts of data

 - easy to use
 - open source